Data-Based Analysis of Relative Degree and Zero Dynamics in Linear Systems: Zero dynamics of linear systems

-Lemma~\ref{SameDimensions} shows that for a fixed state on a trajectory in $\mathcal{B}_{ZD}$, there is a uniquely determined input sequence such that $\ve{y} = 0$ will be satisfied in all future time steps.
+Lemma~\ref{SameDimensions} shows that for a fixed state on a trajectory in $\mathcal{B}_{ZD}$ of a square system, there is a uniquely determined input sequence such that $\ve{y} = 0$ will be satisfied in all future time steps.
 Note that in the case of a controllable system $\mathcal{B}$ and an input sequence that is persistently exciting of order $L + n(\mathcal{B})$, we can utilize Theorem~\ref{Fundamentallemma} to conclude that $M$ contains all possible input sequences of length $L$ that are in $\mathcal{B}_{ZD}$.

 In the following, we use the projected subspace $\ve{\pi_{l(\mathcal{B})}} M$ to determine the stability of the zero dynamics.
 The following normal form provides a decomposition of the state space into the observed states $\ve{\xi}$ and the states $\ve{\eta}$ that can be reached on trajectories $\ve{u} \in \mathcal{B}_{ZD}$.\\